TDMedina/VaSeBuilder/docs/input_file_formats.md

 ### Variant context file
-A VaSeBuilder variant context file can serve as an input file when running AC, DC, FC or PC mode.
-Please see the output files description for the variant context file for it's structure.
+A VaSeBuilder variant context file can serve as an input file for both ```VaSeBuilder BuildSpikeIns```, for which it is optional, and ```VaSeBuilder AssembleValidationSet```, for which it is required.
+The format of the variant context file is further described [here](output_files.md#variant-context-file)
 <br /><br />

 ### Argument file
-Argument files can be very useful to run VaSeBuilder.
+[Argument files](argfiles.md) can be very useful to run VaSeBuilder.
 Argument files make it easier to document and redo VaSeBuilder runs.
 In an argument file, each line should be a command line parameter followed by one or more values (depending on the parameter).
 Lines starting with a '#' will be ignored.
 <br />
 ```
 BuildValidationSet